yosoypollito/yosoypollito/README.md

 <a href="https://linkedin.com/in/devdaif" target="_blank">
 <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin style="margin-bottom: 5px;" />
 </a>

 ### Glad to see you here!
-I'm a developer since I was young, My favorite language is JavaScript.
+I've been a developer since I was young, and my favorite language is JavaScript.

-I mainly use node, react and MongoDB.
-Currently, I'm developing my own project in typescript.
+I mainly use Node.js, React, and MongoDB.

-I acquire knowledge on my own, I want to keep teaching what I know and learn more things.
+I acquire knowledge on my own and want to continue teaching what I know while learning more things.

-I'm open to learn new languages and also take positions more important.
+I'm open to learning new languages and taking on more important positions.

 <br/>

 ## Rapidfire
-- 🔭 I’m currently working on learn more things and own projects
+- 🔭 Currently, I'm working on my own projects.

-- 🌱 I’m currently learning TypeScript, Docker, Next.js
+- 🌱 I'm currently learning Go.

-- 👨‍💻 All of my projects are available at [Portfolio](https://daif.one)
+- 👨‍💻 All of my projects are available on my [portfolio](https://daif.one).

-- 📫 How to reach me dev.daif@gmail.com
+- 📫 You can reach me at dev.daif@gmail.com.

 <br/>